Get the latest from TODAY

 Why are so many of us investing in detox potions to “cleanse” this amazing organ?
 After all, it takes care of that just fine on its own.

-The concept of liver cleansing or detoxing has gained momentum in the past year.
+The concept of liver cleansing or detoxing is gaining momentum, especially on social media.
 I see it in my own patients who are eager to make their liver healthy and assume the way do it is through some sort of product.

 Liver cleanses often come in the form of juices, supplements or even enemas, and often involve avoidance of entire food groups or unsafe fasting practices.
 Many promise weight loss, but on such restrictive diets, the majority of any weight loss is fluid.
 Once you go back to your “normal” lifestyle, expect the weight to return.
 They often also promise an increase in energy, which would be expected anytime you take processed junk or alcohol out of your diet.

-Liver cleanses are not regulated by the FDA
+2. Liver cleanses are not regulated by the FDA.

 A lack of oversight means that unlike a pharmaceutical drug, you may not know exactly what you’re getting or even if others have experienced adverse effects.
 Further, the cleanse you’re using may actually have herbs that could potentially harm the liver or interact dangerously with medications.

-A liver cleanse won’t erase a night of poor decisions
+3. A liver cleanse won’t erase a night of poor decisions.

 I’ve received many an email on a weekend morning from friends detailing their hangover from the night before and asking what they can eat to reverse the damage.
 Many turn to “cleansing” as the day-after solution.
 Clinical trials don’t support this idea, however, and if you have caused permanent damage from one too many hard days and nights, no cleanse in the world will help to reverse it.

-Some ingredients in liver cleanses may be beneficial, but there are no studies to prove it
+4. Some ingredients in liver cleanses may be beneficial, but there are no studies to prove it.

 When I chose to write my book on the liver, I did so because it had unique properties.
 For example, the liver is the only organ that can regenerate itself.
 But it can only take so much.
 Give it enough alcohol or damage it through dangerous lifestyle choices and it will eventually give up on you and rot — literally.
 This is called cirrhosis and in advanced cases, the only treatment is a liver transplant.